In the dark as to what a conveyancer is and does? You're not alone. We've broken it down into 10 clear steps so you know what you're paying for.

 As soon as the seller’s solicitor has drawn up the draft contract, they will send it, together with a copy of the Title (or ‘Deeds’) for the property, to your solicitor.

-But if there have been no transactions on the property since 1990, it could be ‘unregistered’ which means ownership can only be proved with the original hard copy Title Deeds.
-“These are usually held in Deeds storage by the bank that has the mortgage on the property, or by the seller themselves,” says Kirk.
+But if there have been no transactions since then, the property could be ‘unregistered’ which means ownership can only be proved with the original hard copy Title Deeds.
+“These are usually held in Deeds storage by the bank that has/had the mortgage on the property, or by the seller themselves,” says Kirk.

-Along with the draft contract and Deeds, your solicitor will be sent what’s known as the protocol documents.
+Along with the draft contract and Deeds, your solicitor will be sent the property's 'protocol documents'.
 These include:

 a Seller’s Property Information Form, in which the seller must disclose everything from neighbour disputes to when the boiler was last serviced.